 - Cookie identifiers, or others such as

-- Radio Frequency Identification (RFID) tags (which brings us to the Internet of Things).
+- Radio Frequency Identification (RFID) tags.

 All these online identifiers can leave traces which, when combined with unique identifiers and/or other information received by the servers (remember the importance of context and aggregation) can be used to create profiles of data subjects and identify them.

 We’ve picked online identifiers to illustrate the vastness of possible identifiers but you can imagine the vastness of potential identifiers with regards to all the other mentioned factors, relating to pretty much about anything indeed that concerns a data subject.
 Depending on your industry and area of (processing) activities you need to look at the factors that could concern the privacy of data subjects within this scope.

 Identifiability and identifiers in practice: the meaning of ‘all means’